 That said, the desire for cohesion is not simply about productivity and performance (although of course as a business that is extremely important).
 The other important factor is that our team is comfortable enough to share their knowledge and skills with other members of the team, for the good of all and for AWA.
 Being social is an important aspect of working well at home.

 For example, if I am working on a project and I need some advice from other members of the community who have perhaps been in the same situation before – I want to be able to reach out and ask for input, even though the other people aren’t involved in my project.
 There is, on the surface, nothing “in it” for them – so why should they spend their time helping me?
-That is what we see in so many organisations that are organised in silos and where people are focused solely on silo targets and objectives.
+That is what we see in so many organizations that are organized in silos and where people are focused solely on silo targets and objectives.

 In AWA, fortunately, we don’t have silos and our community, through years of demonstrating and role modelling our culture to everyone in the group, knows that whatever they contribute will be paid back by others at some point.
 We are a generous community and you’re probably thinking we sound a bit too good to be true!
-And hey, we aren’t perfect by any means, but we do try hard to live by these principles, particularly as we see in so many organisations the missed opportunities to share knowledge which would benefit the business.
+And hey, we aren’t perfect by any means, but we do try hard to live by these principles, particularly as we see in so many organizations the missed opportunities to share knowledge which would benefit the business.

 The AWA Knowledge Festival